Mingachevir: Reservoir and Hydroelectric power station

 The construction of the Mingachevir Dam creating the Mingachevir reservoir and Mingachevir Hydro Power Plant was completed in 1953.
 The hydroelectric power stations soil dam, whose total capacity is 15.6 cubic kilometers of water, is one of the highest dams in Europe that was constructed through sprinkling.
 The reservoir is located 3 km north-west of the district.
 The length of the reservoir is 70 km, width from 3 to 18 km, deepest point about 75 meters and total area 605 km^{2}.

 Apart from the River Kur, the reservoir feeds two channels of the 172 km-long Upper Qarabag Channel and the 123 km-long Upper Sirvan Channel.
 These channels are used to irrigate 10,000 square kilometres of area in the steppes of Mil, Mugan and Sirvan.
 The Varvara reservoir and the Varvara hydroelectric power station are in 20 km east of the Mingachevir reservoir on the River Kur.
 The volume of the Varvara hydroelectric power station's energy blocks is 16 MW.

+Geothermal Power Station

+In June 2025, Mingachevir further strengthened its role as a national energy centre with the commissioning of the 8 November Power Station, the largest thermal power plant constructed in Azerbaijan since independence.
+The plant, built on the site of the historic Azerbaijan Thermal Power Plant, was initiated by presidential decree in October 2022 and constructed from February 2023 with local firms and international partners, including Italian and Chinese equipment suppliers.
+With a total installed capacity of 1,880 MW, it significantly boosts the city’s electricity generation, helps meet rising domestic demand, and enhances energy security while reducing natural gas consumption.
+The development reflects Mingachevir’s cultural and economic importance as an energy hub in the South Caucasus, a role first established in the Soviet era.